 Los Angeles, CA (October 25, 2022) — GALECA: The Society of LGBTQ Entertainment Critics and Rotten Tomatoes, entertainment fans’ go-to resource for movie and TV recommendations, today announced the launch of The Crimson Honors, a new college film & TV criticism scholarship program for LGBTQ women and nonbinary students of color in Southern California pursuing a career in journalism or entertainment criticism.
 GALECA will award more than $6000 in financial assistance, funded by Rotten Tomatoes.

-The Crimson Honors scholarship is open to qualifying community or state college students in the Southern California area who are seeking a career in entertainment criticism.
+The Crimson Honors scholarship is open to qualifying community or state college students in the Southern California area who are considering a career in entertainment criticism.
 A select panel of GALECA members will review and consider all student submissions of film/TV criticism and/or commentary featured in a campus media outlet in 2022.
-After deliberation, the panel will honoor three students who demonstrate excellence in their craft.
+After deliberation, the panel will honor three students who demonstrate excellence in their craft.

 Rotten Tomatoes’ support of GALECA’s Crimson Honors scholarship is the latest initiative in the brand’s Grants and Scholarships program, established in 2018 to increase inclusion in entertainment criticism and support the next generation of critics through donations to educational programs, film festivals’ inclusion initiatives, and other industry efforts.

-Eligible candidates—including nonbinary persons or women of color who identify as gay, bisexual, transgender or queer—must be students studying journalism, cinema/TV studies or communications at a public two-year community or four-year state college in the Southern California area.
+Eligible candidates—including nonbinary persons or women of color who identify as gay, bisexual, transgender or queer—must be students who have attended a public two-year community or four-year state college in the Southern California area in 2022.

 Applicants may submit to GALECA up to 3 reviews or essays relating to film and/or TV, each originally published or posted in 2022 by an official campus media offering (newspaper, magazine, website, radio station, podcast, TV/radio program).
 In addition, applicants must also include a resume as well as a personal 300-word statement on why they hope for a career as a critic and entertainment journalist.